 It is 2035, ten years after the Battle of the Breach, in which the inter-dimensional portal created by the Precursors (through which they sent marauding Kaiju) was closed.
 Former Jaeger pilot Jake Pentecost - son of Battle of the Breach hero Stacker Pentecost - makes a living by stealing and selling Jaeger parts on the black market in the Los Angeles area.
 After he tracks part of a disabled Jaeger's power core to the secret workshop of fifteen year-old Jaeger enthusiast Amara Namani, both are arrested by the Pan-Pacific Defense Corps (PPDC) after an altercation between Amara's small, single-pilot Jaeger Scrapper and the Police Jaeger November Ajax.
 A holographic transmission of Jake's adoptive sister and PPDC Secretary General Mako Mori persuades him to return to PPDC as an instructor, with Amara as his recruit..

-With the final boost into the atmosphere, the pilots are warned that Gypsy Avenger could burn up on re-entry.
-Then Jaeger is shown burning up, however, even with a hole through the visor, the two pilots remain unaffected.
+With the final boost into the atmosphere, the pilots are warned that Gipsy Avenger could burn up on re-entry.
+The Jaeger is shown burning up, however, even with a hole through the visor, the two pilots remain unaffected, since they are protected by their pilot suits.
 See more »

 Was this review helpful to you?

 | Report this